 One of the goals of Sweden's parliament, the Riksdag, is that SMHI should be a resource in Swedish environmental work.
-It is important to distinguish between national environmental work which aims to fulfil national environmental goals - in which SMHI is a resource - and environmental management, which refers to adapting SMHI's operation to reduced environmental load.
+We focus greatly on both promoting the national environmental work, which aims to fulfil Sweden's environmental goals, and on continuously adapting our operations to reduced environmental load.

 Personnel shall be offered a knowledge base that enables environmental aspects to be considered in day-to-day work.
 Active involvement in environmental work among personnel shall be encouraged.

-In procuring products and services and choosing mode of travel, environmental impact shall always be considered.
+In procuring products and services and choosing mode of travel, environmental impact shall always be considered a priority.